mithem/helix-cli/masterplan.md

 #### Classes

-- checklist item1
-- project 2
-  - project 2 item 1

 - Task:
   - Title
   - ID
     - Optional:
       - Description
       - Date/time due (to remind)
       - Deadline
       - Children: list(Tasks, Projects)
   - State (upcoming, due (actually right now), completed, canceled)
     - If state == completed || canceled, then the date when it was ticked/scrubbed should be added as state_updated
 - Project
   - Title
   - ID